nguyenle2310/Programming-Projects/README.md

         cout << "HELLOOO " << userName << "!!!\n\n";
     }
 ```
+This is to say Hello to user based on user's input.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.